Top 10 essential questions to ask a wedding photographer!

 I get asked this a lot and I know that other photographers do too.
 It’s a great question which sadly isn’t a simple ‘yes’ or ‘no’.

-My answer: It isn’t essential but it is the best way to tell the story of your day as it unfolds.
+It isn’t essential but it is the best way to tell the story of your day as it unfolds.
 However it really depends on a few factors.
 The main one being coverage on your day.
 There is a slight cost to having two wedding photographers.
 Check out my page post ‘Do you need two wedding photographers?‘ to find out more.

 10. Why is wedding photography so expensive?